danielrehner/developer-guidebook/pages/fix-things-twice.md

     and deployment process problem #3,
     and business leadership problem #17,
     and customer #34 was upset,
-    and Mike was out last week.
+    and Joey was out last week.
 - So, why did all that happen?
 - Not even sure where to go from here....
 ```